30 December 2022

 And then there are serpents and mythological beasts on door knobs in Marylebone, under windows in Kensington and climbing up many different kinds of buildings, such as here in Chancery Lane:

-You'll find them on tiled shop fronts in Kensington, almost everywhere you look at St Pancras Hotel, lurking within panels and friezes as per here on a Fulham pub, or sitting atop others in Earls Court and Clapton:
+You'll find them on tiled shop fronts in Kensington, splattered liberally across the exterior of St Pancras Hotel, or lurking within panels and friezes as per here (below) on a Fulham pub, or sitting atop other watering holes in Earls Court and Clapton:

 10 September 2022